Elleyey/project/DESIGN.md

     - D3 scatterplot
     - Dropdown (possible to choose one)
     - D3 tooltip

+    > LINK choice by user WITH barchart.
+User choice on y-axis (trust), home buglery rates on x-axis.
+Years in dots.
+    > FILTER data by user choice on id.

 6. **Linechart**
       Shows crimerates in the Netherlands by the years, user can pick lines shown.